 Your show was one of the most meaningful, heartfelt, healing and brilliant I’ve ever witnessed.
 I grew up in the world of dance and theater.
 From LA to NYC I’ve participated in and witnessed my fair share of greatness but you two brought together all of what is most important to me in a performance ritual . . .
 I am changed.
 This was a gift I will treasure always and reflect upon often.

 A spellbinding creation.
 Thank you for a joyous evening of entertainment and enlightenment.
 Your show is important and needs to be widely seen, by all kinds of people.
 I’m sure it will.

 Simply beautiful in the most complex of ways . . .
 I laughed and cried and cried—and was carried on the delightful waves of your voices in songs . . .
 This is a beautiful and important performance, and I’m so grateful to have had the chance to experience it.

 Thank you for your fabulous story so beautifully told.
 It’s your kind of talent that can use your personal stories to address the truths within us all.
-I sobbed throughout the Gaybaret . . . laughed too pretty heartily . . .
+I sobbed throughout The Driftwood Bridge . . . laughed too pretty heartily . . .
 Thank you for the gift of your stories, your music, your creative use of driftwood and one of the most delicious evenings I’ve had in a long time.

 I have just tried to describe The Driftwood Bridge to my husband, and have ended up ugly crying.
 It was so moving, and so beautiful, and so unexpected.
 Thank you for telling your stories so eloquently.
 Thank you for your beautiful songs and prose.
 I am so glad I took my 13 year old son to see it.
 He really enjoyed it too, though he did not blubber as much as me.